jonasw234/yt-music/README.md

 Should be seen as an inspiration and adopted for your needs/favorite music channels.

-## Python version
+## Python version (the still supported one)
-The Python version is currently in beta, but will be the one I update in the future.
-It’s not tested extensively yet though, so there might be more bugs than in the Bash version.
+The Python version is the successor of the bash script.
 It needs [`mp3gain`](https://mp3gain.sourceforge.net/download.php) installed in your PATH.

 The Python version needs your YouTube cookies to download files.
 Extract cookies as explained here: [FAQ · yt-dlp/yt-dlp Wiki · GitHub](https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp) and make them long-lived as explained here: [Extractors · yt-dlp/yt-dlp Wiki · GitHub](https://github.com/yt-dlp/yt-dlp/wiki/Extractors#exporting-youtube-cookies)